Prototypical Graph Contrastive Learning: Preliminaries

 The modeling of local-instance structure alone is usually insufficient to discover the global semantics underlying the entire data set.
 It is highly desirable to capture the global-semantic structure of the data, which is defined as follows:

-\textbf{Global-semantic Structure.} Graph-structure data from the real world can usually be organized as various semantic clusters \cite{furnas2017information,xu2021selfsupervised}.
+\textbf{Global-semantic Structure.} Graph data from the real world can usually be organized as semantic clusters \cite{furnas2017information,xu2021self}.
 The embeddings of nearby graphs in the latent space should embody the global structures, which reflect the semantic patterns of the original data.

-\textbf{Problem Setup.}\quad Given a set of unlabeled graphs $\mathcal{G} = \{G_i\}_{i=1}^{N}$, the problem of unsupervised graph representation learning aims at learning the low-dimensional vector $z_{i} \in \mathbb{R}^D$ of every graph $G_i \in \mathcal{G}$ which is favorable for downstream tasks like graph classification.
+\textbf{Problem Setup.}\quad Given a set of unlabeled graphs $\mathcal{G} = \{G_i\}_{i=1}^{N}$, the problem of unsupervised graph representation learning aims at learning the low-dimensional vector $z_{i} \in \mathbb{R}^D$ of every graph $G_i \in \mathcal{G}$ which is favorable for downstream tasks, such as graph classification.